pok3r-custom/pok3r_re_firmware/README.md

 - Pin 2:

 ### Updater
-This updater will be harder to break, if even possible.
-The firmware and info chunks are present as in the Pok3r updater, and seem to be encrypted with the same scheme (package encryption).
-It also seems that there are two firmware chunks.
-Based on the strings in the file, the first is for US Layout, and the second is for EU Layout.
+The updater contains two firmware updates, US and EU layouts, again encrypted twice.
+The firmware encryption now spans the entire update, rather than just part like the pok3r updater.
+This encryption is a simple XOR with a 52-byte key.

-However, the updates do not look like firmware at all.
-I cannot see a vector table or a data region, like was visible in the Pok3r updates.
-An encryption scheme that encrypts words in-place, even with a rotating key, should leave some pattern behind, so my guess is the encryption is a lot better on this firmware.
+I thought this encryption would be harder to break, but it took longer to reverse the format of the updater data than to crack the key.
+The key was upgraded from the previous updater, to a random 52-byte key.
+Since parts of the firmware are predictable, and XOR is easily reversible, the key was easy to determine.

-Also, it is worth noting that the Windows program version string info identifies the company and copyright at "Cooler Master", and also names the program "FWUpdate.exe".
+The Windows program version string info identifies the company and copyright as "Cooler Master", and also names the program "FWUpdate.exe".

 ### Firmware